 We have three tutorials - one on each composting, wormfarming, and bokashi fermentation.
 The tutorials will teach you the practical skills of how to set up your bin or worm farm and keep it running smoothly.

 How do I get my compost bin, worm farm or bokashi bin?

-- Residents of the City of Maroondah are eligible to receive 60% off a composting method of your choice and free delivery.
+- Residents of the City of Maroondah are eligible to receive up to 60% off a composting method of your choice and free delivery.

 - Do the tutorial and quiz, then choose your composting gear.

 - Confirm your order and pay using a credit card on our secure web form.

 What if I fail the quiz?